SADOCKDOG/afo-core-manager/PRD.md

 - **Success criteria**: Logo displays properly in header badge, razón social appears as application title, defaults to "AFO CORE MANAGER" when not configured, logo images scale and fit within header constraints, changes apply immediately without page reload

 ### Project Creation & Management
-- **Functionality**: Create and track architectural projects with client details, contracted phases, and key metadata
+- **Functionality**: Create and track architectural projects with mandatory client assignment, contracted phases, and key metadata
-- **Purpose**: Centralize all project information in one authoritative location
+- **Purpose**: Centralize all project information with clear client relationships from the start
-- **Trigger**: User clicks "New Project" from dashboard
+- **Trigger**: User clicks "New Project" from dashboard or projects view
-- **Progression**: Click New Project → Enter project details → Define contracted phases with percentages → Add stakeholders (Promotor, Architects, Other Technicians) → Save → View in dashboard
+- **Progression**: Click New Project → Select client from dropdown (required) → Enter project details (title*, location*) → Define contracted phases with percentages → Add stakeholders (Promotor, Architects, Other Technicians) → Save → View in dashboard
-- **Success criteria**: Projects persist between sessions, all metadata is captured, phase percentages validate to logical totals
+- **Success criteria**: Projects persist between sessions, all metadata is captured, phase percentages validate to logical totals, client field is mandatory and enforced, users are prompted to create a client if none exist before creating a project

 ### Project Dashboard with Multiple Views
 - **Functionality**: Visual overview of all active projects with status, progress, and key dates.
 Comprehensive main dashboard showing key metrics, recent activity, project distribution, and pending items across all modules